 The T-port® Top (2) is made up of a male Luer-Lock (2/L) or, alternatively, a male ENFit (2/E)) connector welded to a Dome.
 In the Dome, a freely rotating threaded "Centre piece" fits into the pass-through of the Base (1).
 The "Centre piece" is hollow and forms a connection from the male connector to the Enteral Catheter (4) fitted in the Base (1).
 At the top level of the Dome, the "Centre piece" is formed into a hex socket, allowing tightening of the T-port® with the Top Wrench (7).
 As the "Centre piece" rotates freely inside the Dome, the tightening can be performed without rotating the Luer-Lock connector.
 When the Top is fully screwed down in the Base (1), the "Centre piece" of the Top presses the Enteral Catheter fitted with the Catheter Cone (4) against the conically shaped pass-through in the Base (1), forming a tight seal.
 Sealing rings on the "Centre piece" further ensure tightness.
-The flat plane of the Dome contains three sharp points that will grab into the tower of the Base when the Dome is screwed into the Base (1), thereby eliminating the problem of gradual unscrewing over time.
+The flat plane of the Dome is screwed into the Base (1), thereby eliminating the problem of gradual unscrewing over time.
 To assure the integrity of the sharp points, the Top should always be changed in conjunction with a catheter exchange.
 Material: Stainless steel and medical grade silicone.